Amheklerior/dotfiles/docs/prefs.md

 The KeyClu app reads its preferences from the  `/Library/Preferences/com.0804Team.KeyClu.plist` file (associated with the `com.0804Team.KeyClu` domain).

 The [`keyclu-settings.sh`](/prefs/apps/keyclu-settings.sh) script sets `keyclu` preferences by updating directly the plist file using the `defaults` command.

 The script is automatically run by the [`load-app-prefs.sh`](/scripts/load_app_prefs.sh) script, but you can always source it manually from shell to load the preferences yourself.

+## Hidden Bar

+The [HiddenBar](https://github.com/dwarvesv/hidden) app reads its preferences from the  `/Library/Preferences/com.dwarvesv.minimalbar.plist` file (associated with the `com.dwarvesv.minimalbar` domain).

+The [`hiddenbar-settings.sh`](/prefs/apps/hiddenbar-settings.sh) script sets `hiddenbar` preferences by updating directly the plist file using the `defaults` command.

+The script is automatically run by the [`load-app-prefs.sh`](/scripts/load_app_prefs.sh) script, but you can always source it manually from shell to load the preferences yourself.